EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 ## Training a GP

-The EXAUQ-Toolbox provides an implementation of Gaussian processes via the `MogpEmulator` class.
+The EXAUQ-Toolbox provides an implementation of Gaussian processes via the [`MogpEmulator`][exauq.core.emulators.MogpEmulator] class.
 This is based on the [mogp_emulator](https://mogp-emulator.readthedocs.io/en/latest/index.html) package, but provides a simpler interface.
-Furthermore, the `MogpEmulator` class implicitly assumes a zero mean function.
+Furthermore, the [`MogpEmulator`][exauq.core.emulators.MogpEmulator] class implicitly assumes a zero mean function.
 We'll create a GP that uses a Matern 5/2 kernel function.
 (The messages printed are from the `mogp_emulator` package and can be ignored: they arise because the GP hasn't yet been trained on any data.)